What is Tumbling Rough?

 rock at a single point and that force will transfer through the rock to the point where it is in contact with the metal rod.
 This enables you to break the rock with less force, produce fewer small pieces and cause less fracturing within the pieces produced.

 Break the rock with small, well-positioned blows.
 You don't have to BASH it!

 Contain Flying Debris: When you break rocks with a hammer and chisel some pieces are going to fly.
 To contain them, place your anvil in a heavy cardboard box that is at least on foot taller than the top of your anvil.
 Then when you break a rock the broken pieces will drop to the floor of the box and flying pieces will bounce off the walls of the box and be contained.

 |This is a couple pounds of tumbling rough.
 Materials included are tigereye, brown agate, amethyst, green aventurine, rose quartz and blue quartz. .

 | Don't try to tumble rocks with protrusions, voids or fractures.
 They usually don't tumble well and they often break during one of the final steps and scratch every other rock in the barrel.
-Throw them away or break them into smaller pieces.
+These rocks are not suitable for rock tumbling.
+Discard them or break them into smaller pieces.